RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Fix bug - dice wouldn't clear properly if multiple users were connected.
-* Support Fog of War on hexagonal grids.

 ## Plans/TODO

 ### Bugs